jucacrispim/toxicbuild/docs/source/index.rst

 Known Bugs
 ==========

-- In waterfall, the first build for a builder is not displaying the steps correctly.
-After that it is ok.

-- The waterfall.js does not now how to include new builders that came via websocket.
+- The waterfall.js does not now how to include new builders that came via websocket and sometimes it places the build in a wired place.
+Must reload the page.

 Aditional notes